 The shark Colossus bursting out of the water.
 (Photos: Chris Fallows/Discovery Channel)

-Cue the ominous "Jaws" music: the annual August marathon known for the past 27 years as Shark Week returns to Discovery Channel with more new specials than ever before about the fearsome denizens of the deep.
+Cue the ominous "Jaws" music: the annual August marathon known as Shark Week returns to Discovery Channel with more new specials than ever before about the fearsome denizens of the deep.
 Shark expert and filmmaker Jeff Kurr has two new programs in the mix: "Air Jaws: Fin of Fury," about the quest to find a massive great white dubbed Colossus, premiering Aug.
 10 at 8 p.m., and "Lair of the Mega Shark," exploring the waters off New Zealand that are home to giant great whites, which airs on Aug.
 12 at 10 p.m.